nhoyt/nav-menu/README.md

 * A `menu-separator`, with or without text content, is not focusable.

-* When `menu-separator` component does not have text content, it is rendered as a visual separator such as a horizontal or vertical line.
+* When `menu-separator` component does not have a `label` attribute, it is rendered as a visual separator such as a horizontal or vertical line.

-* The best practice for using `menu-separator` components with or without text content is that you should not mix and match.
-Within a `sub-menu`, all of the `menu-separator` components should either have text content or not.
+* The best practice for using `menu-separator` components with or without a `label` attribute is that you should not mix and match.
+Within a `sub-menu`, all of the `menu-separator` components should either have a `label` attribute or not.